 The Demo version is available for download after accepting the EULA.
 The EULA is a product license, not a sale.
 The EULA can be found here.
 The EULA is also available as a downloadable PDF file.

 A Reference Manual, which applies to all Peregrine versions, is included in the download as a PDF file.
 The manual is located in the $HOME/peregrine/support directory after extracting the archive file.
-The Demo download package includes an abbreviated version of the manual.
+The Demo download package includes a limited version of the manual.

 Test Setup from a Bird's Eye View